 Ultimately in my eyes, this book falls short.
 I finished it in 3 days, but that was only because once I start something, I finish it.
 At least the previous book (The Icebound Land) had some intrigue in Will’s addiction to warmweed and Horace masquerading as a knight.
 This book falls far short of that, and the bittersweet ending is entirely predictable.

-I’ll have to re-assess whether or not to continue this series, and probably wait to see how the Amazon reviews shake out before I put down money on book 5.
+I’ll have to re-assess whether or not to continue this series.
 I’m probably being a little harsh considering it’s a Young Adult book, and assuredly many people will find it a good read.
-But I’ve read enough YA books, including previous books in this series, to know Flanagan can do better.
+But I’ve read enough YA books, including previous books in this series, to know that Flanagan can do better.